Houston

 To deepen our understanding, we reviewed sites from symphonies like New York and Berlin and found shared UX gaps: cluttered layouts, limited interactivity, and static content.
 We also drew inspiration from immersive platforms like TeamLab and Art Club, where personalized mobile features and social sharing made for richer experiences.

-• Felt excluded by traditional classical formats
+• Participants felt excluded by traditional classical formats.

-• Expected mobile-first, modern design
+• They expected a mobile-first, modern design.

-• Valued context and cultural relevance
+• They valued context and cultural relevance.

 Persona & Problem.